 As the recipient of many well-intentioned but unused wine gifts, I feel compelled to finally speak up.
 There are many great ideas floating out there at all different price points.
 Maybe you just need a stocking stuffer.
 Or maybe your spouse was extra good this year and earned an expensive bottle of something red, old and French …*hint*

-Whatever the case may be, I ask that at this moment you step away from that DIY cork project and consider this list.
+Whatever the case may be, I ask at this moment that you step away from that DIY cork project and consider this list.
 It is based on my personal experience and preference.
 It is in no way influenced by sponsorship.
 Maybe someday it will be, for the time being, we’re still just a family biz with an honest purpose: bringing good wine - and wine knowledge - to our favorite people.

 When you love wine (like, you love wine), you don’t want a single drop to go to waste.
 But it’s extremely difficult to pour a glass without one annoying drop trailing down the bottle.
 That leaves a ring of wine where your bottle was sitting, which gets just plain messy… It’s downright unnerving for a Type A wine drinker!